 Unfortunately, welding jackets may be too hot and heavy for warmer climates.
 For warmer temperatures, you might consider a cotton jacket rather than a leather one.

 Best Welding Jacket – Guide & Reviews

 A too-small jacket restricts your movements as you try to work.
-The perfect size allows freedom of movement while keeping your inner clothing and skin away from the heat.
+The perfect size allows freedom of motion while keeping your inner clothing and skin away from the heat.

-1. Miller Electric Welding Jacket, Navy, Cotton/Nylon, XL
+Miller Electric Welding Jacket, Navy, Cotton/Nylon, XL

 Jacket to create an even look that keeps sparks away from your inner clothing.
 There’s plenty of overlap to keep you protected.
 The collar protects your neck from the heat as your welding helmet keeps sparks away.